microsoft/WhatTheHack/031-DevOpsWithGitHub/Student/Challenge-05.md

     **NOTE:** If you were supplied Azure connection details your coach may need to help you see this.

-- Finally we want respources to represent production so replace the `test` value supplied for your overriden environment variable and change this to `prod` and rerun the workflow.
+- Finally we want resources to represent production so replace the `test` value supplied for your overridden environment variable and change this to `prod` and rerun the workflow.
 When your workflow completes successfully, go to the Azure portal to see the new `prod` App Service has been created.

    **NOTE:** If you were supplied Azure connection details your coach may need to help you see this.